 Great Lakes is part of the Lettuce genus and is a Lettuce variety.
 Its scientific name is Lactuca sativa 'Great Lakes'.
 Great Lakes is generally thought of as a open-polliated variety.
-Great Lakes grows as an Annual and is a Vegetable.
-Being an Annual, it tends to grow best over the course of a single year.
-Normally reaching to a mature height of 7.8 inches (20.0 cm), Great Lakes grows with a erect-like growth habit.
+Leaves appear approximately as a Moss green and Light green colour.

 Great Lakes Lettuce is normally quite a low maintenance plant and is normally very easy to grow - great for beginner gardeners!

-This plant info is provided by the myfolia gardener's wiki.
-All details about Lettuce 'Great Lakes' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Great Lakes have been kindly provided by our members.

 By our calculations, you should look at sowing Great Lakes about 60 days before your last frost date.